 - If you have close contact with someone who has COVID-19, you should get tested about five days after your contact and stay home for 14 days (quarantine) after the contact.

 - In general, avoid visiting older adults or people who have health conditions.
 If you do visit them, you should wear a mask, stay at least 6 feet away from them as much as possible, and wash your hands often.
 It is really important if you are visiting people who have increased risk for getting very sick from COVID-19 to be extra safe during the 14 days before your visit, and to consider getting tested a few days before you visit.

-- If you return to campus after Thanksgiving, lay low when you get back, in case you were exposed to COVID-19 over the holiday or while traveling.
+- Once you return to campus, lay low when you get back, in case you were exposed to COVID-19 over the holiday or while traveling.
 This also helps slow down the spread of COVID-19 on your campus and in your community.

 - Guidance for Mitigating COVID-19 at Higher Education Institutions (PDF)

-This guidance document features several topics to aid in planning for fall 2020.
+This guidance document features several topics to aid in planning.

 - Recommendations for Different Levels of COVID-19 Transmission Among Higher Education Institutions (PDF)

-- COVID-19 Sports Guidance for Higher Education (PDF)
+- COVID-19 Intercollegiate Sports Guidance for Higher Education (PDF)

 - Guidance for COVID-19 Cases and Outbreaks in Higher Education (PDF)

 - Isolation and Quarantine Quick Reference Guidance for Higher Education (PDF)